mxcl/xcodebuild/README.md

 wizard and your CI will stop breaking every few months
 * You probably don’t need to specify project or scheme since we aren’t tedious if possible
+* As you probably already figured out, we determine the simulator destination for you automatically.
+No more specifying fragile strings like `platform=iphonesimulator,os=14.5,name=iPhone 12` that will break when Xcode updates next week.

 ## Continuous Resilience

 * Use `macos-latest` and trust this action to always work
   * This because GitHub deprecate old environments, so if you want your CI to continue to work in 5 years you need to use `latest`
+  * This makes specifying specific xcode versions problematic however, we haven’t got a good story for this yet.
 * Set up a scheduled job for your CI for at least once a week
   * This way you’ll be notified if a new version of something (like Xcode) causes breakage in your builds